 We recognize being investigated may cause disruptions in your academic and personal responsibilities and obligations.
-Students named in a report, called "respondents" in our procedure, are assumed to be "not responsible" unless and until a policy violation is found at the conclusion of the process.
-We encourage you to become familiar with your rights and responsibilities (downloadable pdf) in the process, and to review the information below regarding available campus resources, and interim measures and accommodations.
-Please also learn more about the investigation procedure by reviewing the process flowchart or reviewing the procedure itself.
+Respondents (those accused of engaging in misconduct) in our procedure, are assumed to be "not responsible" unless and until a policy violation is found at the conclusion of an investigation process.
+We encourage you to become familiar with your rights and responsibilities (downloadable pdf) in the process, and to review the information below regarding available campus resources.
+You can learn more about the investigation procedure by reviewing the process flowchart or reviewing the procedure itself.

 - Faculty or Staff Advisor: William & Mary trains a group of faculty and staff to serve as advisors, and assigns an advisor to each party based on availability.

-- Outside Advisor: A party may instead choose to have a friend, family member, or lawyer serve as an advisor.
+- Outside Advisor: A party may instead choose to have an advisor of their choice, including an attorney that they retain.
 These outside advisors are not trained by the university.
 Even if a student chooses to use an outside advisor, they will still have access to a trained university advisor, although only one person can attend interviews and meetings.

-Below are resources that are avialable to you.
+Below are resources that are available to you.
 Please consider seeking out these resources as they can provide vital support:

 Counseling Center at William & Mary (Confidential) 757-221-3620

-The Counseling Center offers a range of mental health services to students wanting help with personal concerns.
+The Counseling Center, located in the McLeod Tyler Wellness Center, offers a range of mental health services to students wanting help with personal concerns.
 Services include outreach and presentation activities; individual, couples, and group therapy; as well as consultation to friends, faculty, and parents/guardians concerned about a student in distress.

 Student Health Center (Confidential) 757-221-2998

-The Student Health Center provides a full-range of primary care services including the evaluation, treatment and prevention of all kinds of acute or chronic physical, mental and social health issues.
+The Student Health Center, located in the McLeod Tyler Wellness Center, provides a full-range of primary care services including the evaluation, treatment and prevention of all kinds of acute or chronic physical, mental and social health issues.